 We love Fall in Utah, so we are always on the lookout for the best places to see the changing Fall leaves.
 Our family loves finding amazing spots to enjoy the crisp autumn air and take great photos.
 Here are our favorite Fall Drives in Utah.

 Logan Canyon is great for a Fall Drive because it is so long.
 You begin by enjoying the red and orange maples, and even a few purples, but the further you go you start finding yellow aspens.
 We were amazed at the yellows here.
 They range from pale yellow to golden orange.
 We found plenty of pullouts along the way to take great pictures.
+We also like both Tony Grove and Wind Cave for family-friendly hikes, and great fall trails.
 Logan Canyon is located in Logan, and you can enter the canyon near Utah Sate University.

 Big Cottonwood Canyon

 The Alpine Loop connects American Fork Canyon and Provo Canyon.
 We discovered that if you just drive the loop, there is no fee required.
 We always pay the $6 fee so that we can stop and have a picnic along the way, but we were excited to know that it isn’t required unless you are using their facilities.
 If you drive the loop, make sure to drive the road out to Tibble Fork Reservoir.
-We often find the most beautiful leaves here (2016: Tibber Fork Reservoir is under construction, but you can still drive out on the road and enjoy the leaves).
+We often find the most beautiful leaves here.

 Provo Canyon has some great spots to enjoy the Fall colors.
-We are going to mention our three favorite stops.
+The entire canyon is full of beautiful fall foliage, and there are lots of side roads to explore.
+We are going to mention our three favorite spots to enjoy Fall.

 The Sundance area is beautiful during the Fall and it is before the fee area for the Alpine Loop, so you can explore around this area for free.
 After going through the tunnel as you drive from Provo to Heber, take a left toward Sundance (there is a sign).